Combat

 The Grid

 Combat takes place on a 1” = 5’ grid.
-I recommend making icons (I use these WoW class icons) for the Party and numbered meeples for enemies, choosing a different color for each enemy type.
+I recommend creating icons (I use these WoW class icons) for the Party and using numbered meeples for enemies, with different colors for each enemy type.

 Line of Sight and Cover

-Alice has Line of Sight to Bob if a line can be drawn from any point in Alice’s 5’ cube to any point in Bob’s cube without passing through a solid object (like a wall, not another character).
+Alice has Line of Sight to Bob if a line can be drawn from any point in Alice’s 5’ cube to any point in Bob’s cube without passing through a solid object, such as a wall (not another character).

-Alice has half cover from Bob if Bob has line of sight, but does not have line of sight to all of the corners of Alice’s cube.
+Alice has half cover from Bob if Bob has line of sight but cannot see each corner of Alice’s cube.

 tiny